iyeoda/ianyeo-com/blog/2024-12-15-digital-transformation-in-construction.md

 Don't lead with technology selection.
 Start with business process analysis and identify specific problems to solve.

 ### Underestimating Change Management
-Technical implementation is often easier than organizational change.
+Technical implementation is often easier than organisational change.
 Plan for significant time and resources dedicated to change management.

 ### Lack of Data Governance
 Without proper data standards and governance, even the best technology implementations will struggle to deliver value.